lukman155/mv_portfolio/README.md

 - WebHint
 - Stylelint
 - Node Packet Manager
+- Github Pages

 ## Getting Started

-set up a new repository and prepare it for development using best practices (e.g. linters). build the first 2 sections of the mobile website using the template you chose in the previous step.
+set up a new repository and prepare it for development using best practices (e.g. linters). build the first required sections of the website using the template you chose in the previous step.

 ### Prerequisites

-- Basic html, css and medium Javascript know how.
+- Basic html and css.
 - Git installation
 - A text editor
 - A terminal